apmaries/sandpit-testing/readme.md

 ## Design

-Single data table to store interaction details with a type field to flag with sublibrary (e.g. good / bad).
+Single data table to store interaction details with a type field to flag with sublibrary (e.g. good / bad)

-Check if logged in user has permissions below permissions per division listed in table rows

-- Analytics > Agent Conversation Detail OR
-- Analytics > Conversation Detail > View
-  get
-  /api/v2/authorization/divisionspermitted/paged/me
-  Returns which divisions the current user has the given permission in.

-## Prerequisites
+## Deployment

 1. OAuth Client
    1. Scopes: